006: The Lost Years

 Writer: Peter David; Artist: Sam Keith

 When a Cyber, a psychotic assassin, arrives in Madripoor, Wolverine catches wind of him, quite literally.
 “A scent just entered the air… faint.
 Can almost taste it.
 A scent… just beyond memory.”
-With Wolverine’s remarkable ability to place smells, it seems reasonable to believe he hadn’t encountered Cyber for a very long time.

 Marvel Comics Presents #86 (1991) – “Blood Hungry, Part Two: Two Scents Worth”